Your Cart

 Yes, they do.
 There are two areas scientists look at when studying penile microbes:

-2. The urethral microbiome: This area can be assessed with a swab at the opening of the urethra (medically known as the urinary meatus) or by a urine sample
+2. The urethral microbiome: This area can be assessed using a swab from the urethral opening (the urinary meatus) or a urine sample

 One study shows that the CS microbiome is more stable over time than the urethral microbiome.
 These two communities are also found to be distinct from one another.